Start-Up Visa UK

 Documents you will need to include in your application are:

 - A letter from the endorsing body, stating how your business meets the merits of innovation, viability, and scalability.

-- Bank statements proving you have the required £945 available.
+- Bank statements prove you have the required £945 available.

 - Your passport or a valid travel document.